Framing Causal Questions in Sports Analytics: A Tutorial on Estimand Choice Illustrated Through Crossing in Soccer: Analysis using propensity score matching: a causal inference approach

 \subsubsection{Matching for estimation of the ATT}

-When the causal effect of interest is the Average Treatment Effect on the Treated, the target population consists solely of the plays where a cross was taken, focusing on estimating the cross effect conditional on a cross was actually being taken.
+When the causal effect of interest is the Average Treatment Effect on the Treated, the target population consists solely of the plays where a cross was taken, focusing on estimating the cross effect conditional on a cross actually being taken.
 One-to-one matching for ATT pairs each cross-play with the closest no-cross-play, leaving unmatched no-cross-plays unused in the analysis.
 The resulting distribution of $\bX$ in this subset of the population for which $Z=1$ differs from the marginal population of play situations.
+This distinction is consequential: when the propensity score distributions of cross and no-cross plays differ substantially, the ATE and ATT matching procedures marginalize over different regions of the covariate space, potentially yielding different causal estimates.
+We explore this further in Section~\ref{sec:simulation}.